 When it comes to picking out a laptop, first you need to figure out what your needs are.
 If you’re traveling a lot for example, then you will be better served by a bigger screen.
 However, if you’re using it at home and in the office, you might have more space available to you and a laptop with a smaller screen may make more sense.

 Buying a laptop can be tough, but it doesn’t have to be overwhelming.
 We’ve put together some helpful tips so you can figure out what your needs are!
-Click here to read our ultimate guide on how to choose the best one for you.
+Check our ultimate buying guide for laptops.

-- 12.5 to 14-inch screens are the best choice for ergonomics on paper and making sure people don’t strain their eyes when using them.
-But whether or not having a larger screen is good or bad depends on the specific need of a given person because there will always be certain situations in which certain screen sizes simply won’t fit properly.
+1. 12.5 to 14-inch screens are the best choice for ergonomics on paper and making sure people don’t strain their eyes when using them.
+But whether or not having a larger screen is good or bad depends on the specific need of a given person.
+Because there will always be certain situations in which certain screen sizes simply won’t fit properly.
 There’s no doubt that kids need something a bit more convenient and portable – so they should absolutely get tablet computers with such a screen size as it makes things easier for them.

 When it comes to deciding between using a PC or a Mac computer, there are several factors that can make things confusing.
 Find out what to consider when choosing between Windows, Mac OS or Chrome OS!